Loading...

 Before enforcement escalates, explore payment options:

 If a Lien Is Placed: Immediately challenge it if you believe the underlying fine was unreasonable or the HOA violated procedures.
-Do not ignore a foreclosure lawsuit — respond within 30 days and raise all defenses.
+Do not ignore lien or foreclosure paperwork — contest the lien within the § 14-203 30-day window and raise all defenses.
 Consider hiring an attorney to defend against foreclosure.
 For comparison with other states' enforcement procedures, see our guides on HOA fine limits by state.

 Many HOAs charge illegal fines that exceed Maryland statutory limits.
 Upload your notice to verify it complies with fine caps, procedure requirements, and lien laws.